South Kilkerran, South Australia

 South Kilkerran is still the home of St John's Lutheran church.
 It formerly also had a St Paul's Lutheran church, and both churches had schools associated with them, which are now closed.

-The 2016 Australian census which was conducted in August 2016 reports that South Kilkerran had a population of 54 people.

 South Kilkerran is located within the federal division of Grey, the state electoral district of Narungga and the local government area of the Yorke Peninsula Council.